reflectjs/reflectjs-doc/markdown/reference/language.md

 This example will log `1`: even though `getX()` is called from within the `<span>` scope, it is executed in the context of the `<body>` scope.
 In other words, it is called with `this` bound to `<body>`'s Reflect.js object.

-Behind the scenes the compiler turns first-level function to classic functions &mdash; to make them "this aware" &mdash; and prefixes `this.` to references to non local variables, like `x`.
+Behind the scenes the compiler turns first-level function to classic functions &mdash; to make them "this-aware" &mdash; and prefixes `this.` to references to non local variables, like `x`.
 This means `getX()` is actually defined as `function() { return this.x; }`.
-We can still use `this` explicitly in our code without problems.
+We can still use `this` explicitly in our code if you prefer.